joshterrill/automated-apk-search-and-audit/README.md

 2. Install `unzip` so `unzip` can be run from CLI.

+3. Install `apktool` so it can be run from the CLI.

-3. Create a JSON file with the following structure:
+4. Create a JSON file with the following structure:

 ```json
 [